panoptisDev/panogreen-staking-app/README.md

 # Token-Staking DApp

 This application is delivered as is.
-There is a CSS error causing the wallet connect-button to render at the center right of the page instead of at the top right corner.
-I tried to fix it but couldn't figure it out.
-I hope someone can fix it and get back to me.
-Besides this, it works just fine.
+It works just fine.
 I hope you enjoy it and star my repo if you like it.

 *[![Netlify Status](https://api.netlify.com/api/v1/badges/2d7d2668-2c07-4985-9658-a2f0463defa8/deploy-status)](https://app.netlify.com/sites/panogreenstake/deploys)
 ---